jgauffin/Griffin.Data/docs/Querying/Querying.md

 Querying
 ========

-This information is regarding querying business entities, and not for using read-side queries.
+This information is regarding querying business entities and not for using read-side queries.

-Querying lets you either fetch a single or multiple entities of the same type.
+Querying lets you fetch single or multiple entities of the same type.

 Queries can either use only parameters (where the parameter names must be property names):